Sophos Antivirus Review: Still Recommended in 2023?

-The basic version of Sophos Home is completely free of charge.
-This enables you to scan your system (and, as we've shown above, files and folders) and to provide up to three devices with real-time protection.
-The premium package for up to 10 devices can be purchased in one- or two-year subscriptions.
-A current price list can be found here:
+The basic version of Sophos Home is available at no cost and can be used to scan your system (and, as we've shown above, files and folders) and to provide up to three devices with real-time protection.
+The premium package for up to 10 devices can be purchased in one-, two-, or three-year subscriptions.

 |Home Free||Home Premium|

-|Price per year||$0.00||$45.00|
+|Price per Year||$0.00||$45.00|

 |Max.
-Number of devices||3||10|
+Number of Devices||3||10|

 |Special Protection Features|